 Since our current cross-section includes only EU member states in the year 2013, this inductive aspect might pose some problems when increasing the geographical and temporal scope.
 However, since we can observe a wide variety of electoral laws in the EU, we think that the assumption that most endpoints of our scales reasonably reflect and capture the potential range of variety overall is warranted.
-In addition, we have already calibrated some of our scales to incorporate variations that we anticipate to encounter beyond Europe only (indicated in the coding schemes below).
+In addition, we have already calibrated some of our scales to incorporate variations that we anticipate encountering only beyond Europe (indicated in the coding schemes below).
 Finally, our coding for non-citizen residents distinguishes between non-national EU citizens and Third Country Nationals (TCNs).
 When comparing EU states to non-EU states, users can choose to either use only the TCN indicators, which do not take into account the EU citizenship-based local franchise, or the aggregated indicators that take into account that all EU states must enfranchise EU citizens in local elections.

 We apply variably grained scales.
 The number of points on the basic 0 to 1 scale varies depending on qualitative distinctions that we find relevant or are able to draw based on our data.
 Scales may have two, three, four or five points, and their distances are expressed as equal divisions.
 Therefore, distances between points on different scales may vary and are not strictly comparable.
-However, this still allows for both aggregation and plausible comparison (between scores of countries on the very same indicators) as long as the underlying ordinal measurement level is adequately taken into account (the absolute values and their distances are not meaningful on their own but only in relative terms).
+However, this still allows for both aggregation and plausible comparison (between scores of countries or levels within countries on the very same indicators) as long as the underlying ordinal measurement level is adequately taken into account (the absolute values and their distances are not meaningful on their own but only in relative terms).

-Finally, while trying to capture a maximum of meaningful variation, we also try to keep our coding rules as simple and as transparent as possible.
-Since the schemes are crafted and explained in a rather straightforward way, they should be intelligible for any competent reader.
+Finally, while trying to capture a maximum of meaningful variation, we also try to keep our coding rules as simple and as transparent as possible (and as far as the complexities of the task at hand allow us to do so).
+Since we try to craft and explain the schemes in a rather straightforward way, we hope they are intelligible for any competent reader.
 Sometimes, taking into account additional and more nuanced electoral rights regulations would be desirable but we lack the necessary data for the whole set of countries.